Divorce cases can be very complicated when children are involved. At times, it is necessary to appoint a Guardian ad Litem.

 - A child indicates a clear preference for one parent

-- If the child exhibits behavior that is considered at-risk, delinquent or truant
+- If the child exhibits behavior that is considered at-risk, delinquent, or truant,

 Functions of a Guardian ad Litem

-As per the Missouri Court standards, the Guardian ad Litem is appointed to protect the best interests of the child, or children, while at the same time conducting investigations that can help protect the interest of the child/children.
-The Guardian ad Litem has the power to cross-examine and question the child, or anyone having relevant information on the child and his/her well-being.
+As per the Missouri Court standards, the Guardian ad Litem is appointed to protect the best interests of the child or children while at the same time conducting investigations that can help protect the interest of the child/children.
+The Guardian ad Litem can cross-examine and question the child or anyone having relevant information on the child and their well-being.

-The Guardian ad Litem gets access to all school and medical records pertaining to the child, and based on the results of the investigation, he is expected to make recommendations to the court about the child’s custody and living arrangements, visitation, support, schooling, relationships and many other aspects of the child’s daily life that can make an impact on the well-being of the child.
+The Guardian ad Litem gets access to all school and medical records about the child.
+Based on the results of the investigation, he is expected to make recommendations to the court about the child’s custody and living arrangements, visitation, support, schooling, relationships, and many other aspects of the child’s daily life that can make an impact on the well-being of the child.
+The Guardian ad Litem also has the power to subpoena a witness to testify in court or at a deposition.

 Appointing a Guardian Ad Litem